 - Nuaire – Ideal for social housing projects with simple operation

 We always specify Counterflow heat exchangers for domestic properties.
 There are two types of heat recovery (Counterflow and rotary wheel) 90% of domestic heat exchangers and all UK manufactured units are now Counterflow due to energy efficiency, heat recovery efficiency and the major fact that the air streams do not mix.

 Rotary heat exchangers are better suited to commercial applications such as offices due to slight humidification of the air.
-(Moisture collected can enter incoming air stream -not a good idea on a residitial property) and the larger airflow possible through rotart exchanger
+(Moisture collected can enter incoming air stream -not a good idea on a residential property) and the larger airflow possible through rotary exchanger.

 Determine heat recovery airflow requirements -